 In 2010 after surviving treatment which lasted pretty much all of 2009, and being cured of Hep C, Gary became published for the first time, contributing a chapter to a medical book (Conquering Hep C And Surviving Treatment) on the subject, in which he wrote under the pseudonym; MagickBalls.
 Six pages in which Gary discusses the difficulties of surviving the last half of treatment.

-In 2011 and 2012, Gary produced several opinion pieces for what was called, Uncle G’s Corner, on the pro-cannabis website; GreenRibbonWorld.com — and after a hiatus of some time, the website in 2017 is currently being revamped, in which Gary is planning on writing new columns, sometime here real soon.
+In 2011 and 2012, Gary produced several opinion pieces for what was called, Uncle G’s Corner, on the pro-cannabis website; GreenRibbonWorld.com — and by doing so formed a lifetime friendship with its webmistress; Arlene Williams aka Ganja Granny.

-Shortly thereafter in 2012, Gary started writing for Classic Rock Radio (UK) – a 24/7 Internet Classic Rock Station out of Liverpool, England.
-Under the watchful eyes of its owner, Jon Kirkman (UK Radio Personality) Gary’s activities have so far included; promotion (social media), conducting interviews, daily news stories, reviews (music or film), personal stories about himself, and the occasional opinion piece.
+Shortly thereafter in 2012, Gary took the position of ‘American Correspondent’ for Classic Rock Radio (UK) – a 24/7 Internet Classic Rock Station out of Liverpool, England.
+Under the watchful eyes of its owner, Jon Kirkman (UK Radio Personality) Gary’s activities included; promotion (social media), conducting interviews, daily news stories, reviews (music or film), personal stories about himself, and the occasional opinion piece.
+A few of these contributions included Gary’s own photography.

-In 2017 Gary published on his archival website, his first “420” review, digging into the world of marijuana edibles.
-The response has been so far good, and it appears like more of ‘Uncle G’s FUN 420 Reviews’ will be in the foreseeable future.
+In 2017 Gary published on his own archival website, his first “420” review, digging into the world of marijuana edibles.
+Was well received.
+A total of 13 was published.

 On Gary’s personal Facebook page is the following motto; “When life gives lemons, give them back and grab a handful of grapes instead.
 You’ll be glad you did.”